+Georgia Department of Public Health Online Analytical Statistical Information System: oasis.state.ga.us

+\\ Three-county aggregate

-- † Georgia Department of Public Health Online Analytical Statistical Information System: oasis.state.ga.us - Age adjusted, per 100,000 population Three-county aggregate - ‡ "Hispanic or Latino" refers to a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.
+‡ &quot;Hispanic or Latino" refers to a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race.

-Sexually Transmitted Infections (STIs)
+Sexually Transmitted Infections

-The Metro Atlanta area has some of the highest morbidity rates for HIV and AIDS in the nation.
+As noted in the 2018 report, the metro Atlanta area has some of the highest morbidity rates for HIV and AIDS in the nation.
 All three counties show higher rates of HIV when compared to the state, with Fulton County showing the highest rates.
-The prevalence of HIV throughout the service area was discussed by every primary data source (key informant interviews, resident focus groups, Regional Health Board listening session, and during the Health Summit).
+The prevalence of HIV throughout the service area was discussed by every primary data source (key informant interviews, resident focus groups, Regional Health Board listening session and during the Health Summit).